ORS-Consulting/ORS-openthermo/docs/Manual.md

 The UV-flash is obtained by formulating a minimisation problem around the standard PT-flash, iteratively solving for pressure and temperature while minimizing the error in internal energy and molar volume using a Nelder-Mead algorithm [@gao_implementing_2012] as provided by *scipy* [@2020SciPy-NMeth].
 Using the estimated liquid content (if any) the wetted surface area can be estimated and the heat transfer to both liquid and vapour can be estimated.
 With the vapour properties the mass discharge rate can be calculated.
 Thus, all derivatives can be quantified and passed to the Runge-Kutta solver.
-In the homogenous equilibrium approach the density of the liquid phase can be estimated both by the equation of state or using the COSTALD method [@hankinson_new_1979] for saturated liquids for a more realistic liquid density.
+In the homogenous equilibrium approach the density of the liquid phase can be estimated both by the equation of state or using the COSTALD method [@hankinson_new_1979] for saturated liquids for a more realistic liquid density (still experimental).

 ### Partial phase equilibrium
 The concept of partial phase equilibrium (PPE) was first introduced by Speranza and